Sparks, Kapanen lead Maple Leafs to 4-1 win over Kings

 Toronto got on the scoreboard just 46 seconds in against the Kings when Kapanen banked a shot off Campbell from behind the net for his third goal of the season.
 The play started with Matthews fighting off Kings defenseman Drew Doughty before finding Gardiner at the point.

-Matthews, who had Kapanen moved to his line in a wild 7-6 overtime victory at Chicago to open Toronto’s recent road trip, has at least two points in every game so far this season and leads the NHL with 16 (10 goals, six assists).
+“(Campbell) was scrambling a bit,” said Kapanen, adding with a grin: “It looks good on paper when you get at least one shot.”

-Kapanen, meanwhile, has all eight of his points (four goals, four assists) since moving into Toronto’s top-6 alongside Matthews and Marleau in a spot originally pegged for William Nylander, who remains in Sweden as his contract impasse drags on.
+Kapanen has all eight of his points (four goals, four assists) since moving into Toronto’s top-6 alongside Matthews and Marleau during the Chicago game — occupying a spot originally pegged for William Nylander, who remains in Sweden as his contract impasse drags on.

+“He can skate fast, he’s got skill,” Matthews said of Kapanen.
+“Every game we’ve been able to develop more and more chemistry.”

 The Kings, coming off a 5-1 loss at Ottawa on Saturday, nearly tied it moments later, but Tyler Toffoli’s shot pinged off the post and stayed out.